 Sounds of splashing and laughing added to the usual noises of the forest on the edge of the country estate.
 The young couple bathed playfully in the brook that ran next to where their rusty and dented RV was parked.
 Bright yellow sunshine kept them warm in the cool water and glimmered on the ripples that they created with their activity.

-Slipping back into his shorts, Rory asked, "Do you think they'll be alright?"
+Slipping back into his shorts after drying, Roric asked, "Do you think they'll be alright?"

 Avi shrugged.
 "No reason they shouldn't be.
 In the end they just got an interesting story for their What I Did on My Summer Vacation essays—spent a weekend in a hotel with a hot Irish guy."

-Then she shook her head a little.
-"It could have been so much worse if you hadn't been waiting at the airport when we arrived.
+She shook her head and sighed, "It could have been so much worse if you hadn't been waiting at the airport when we arrived.
 I wasn't watching out for the girls or trying to keep the men away from them.
 I was useless, caught up in Reg's head games.
 If you hadn't been there to help me find my strength…" She turned to him, as if struck with a revelation, "...and I've never properly thanked you."

 "That's funny," he said wryly, watching her dress, "I feel thanked."

 "No," she said moving closer to stand over him, "This is important."
 Avi took his hands, her dark chocolate eyes seeming to melt with emotion.

 "On behalf of Gillian, Taneka, Carrie, Jordan, Trixie and myself, you saved our lives.
 And we're forever grateful."